billerickson/integrate-convertkit-wpforms/readme.txt

 The [WPForms](http://www.shareasale.com/r.cfm?u=402581&b=834775&m=64312&afftrack=convertkit%2Dplugin&urllink=) drag-and-drop form builder allows you to easily create new forms, and its clean and modern code makes customizations a snap.
 This integration also works with the free version, [WPForms Lite](https://wordpress.org/plugins/wpforms-lite/), although I highly recommend you purchase the full WPForms for all of the premium features and support.

 Please support the development of this free plugin by using the affiliate links above.
-I’ve also included a developer’s tutorial at the bottom of this post for those who want to build their own WPForms integrations.

 == Installation ==